FHA Well Water Testing in North Carolina

 Well Water NC tracks certification expiration dates and coordinates retesting before they cause closing delays.

-Disinterested Third Party — Why It Matters for FHA
+Why the Disinterested Third Party Rule Matters

 The buyer cannot collect the sample